 - Set up a virtual online Central Communication Hub which constantly displays EVERYTHING offered in the town for youth including:

-- o volunteering opportunities
+- volunteering opportunities 0

-- o service club opportunities
+- service club opportunities 0

 - o youth services opportunities

-- o job opportunities
+- job opportunities 0

 - o camps of different kinds

 - o mental health support access

-- o sports teams and schedules and sign-ups
+- sports teams and schedules and sign-ups 0

 - o recreation activity schedules

 - o arts and cultural events and courses and sign-ups

-- o upcoming youth events like open mic, and music jamming
+- upcoming youth events like open mic, 0 and music jamming

-- o public events
+- public events 0

-- o youth participation in town decision-
+o youth participation in town decisionmaking

-- o happenings at the new youth space (when launched)
+happenings at the new youth 0 space (when launched)

-- Use student councils at schools to help disseminate information through the hub to the youth community.

-- Appoint a dedicated centralized liaison to update the site constantly, and to maintain and network the many relationships with service groups and offerings throughout the Town and area.

-- Use youth student council to help disseminate information through the hub to the youth community.
+- Use student councils at schools to help disseminate information through the hub to the youth community. - Appoint a dedicated centralized liaison to update the site constantly, and to maintain and network the many relationships with service groups and offerings throughout the Town and area. - Use youth student council to help disseminate information through the hub to the youth community.